choi1655/cse3341-project/readme.txt

 		StmtSeq.java
 		Term.java

-	In this project, the support for the function is added.
-To handle the functions, a new support for the call stack was required.
+	In this project, the garbage collector's counter for the reference is added.
-	This is implemented by modifying the stack of maps in Executor to stack of stack of maps.
-The two methods called pushToCallStack() and popCallStack() were added to add a new scope of stack memory each time a function gets called.
-	When a function exits, the call stack is popped.
-To handle the copy by sharing method of parameter passing, the parameters of the called function are set to point to the same memory as the arguments that are being passed in.
-	Because this shares the memory index in the heap memory, changing the parameter value in the function would change the original values of the arguments that are being passed in.
-A hashmap is used in the Executor class to link IDs of the function to the FuncDecl so that the statement sequence in the FuncDecl could be executed later.
+	To summarize, an array list is added to Executor class to handle this counter.
+	Every time a new scope is added, another element is added to the array list with the same counter value as the current one.
+In that new scope, if the new element is added to the heap memory, the counter at the last index of the array list is incremented.
+	When the program goes out of scope by one, the last element in the array list is removed.
+	If the removed element does not equal to the new last element, it prints the garbage collector counter.
+	At the end of the program before it terminates, the program checks if the last element in the array list is not zero.
+If it's nonzero, it decrements the counter by one until it reaches the counter of 0.
+The program then exits.

 Special Features/Comments:
+	Implemented on top of the Project 4 canonical.
 	Tested using the original set of test cases provided by the TS.

 Known Bugs:

-	Currently fails some of the custom test cases.
-I believe this is because when I execute a function call, I am assuming that the formals in the FuncCall does not exist in the memory, and when the arguments matches the formals in the called function, it produces an incorrect output.
+	N/A